mcasperson/JavaInfrastructure/README.md

 ## How to run

+The instances being configures are based on Centos 7.

 Tag EC2 instances with the `Application` tag set to one of the following:
 * Bamboo
 * BambooAgent